 It was very disturbing to find out several of the men who were with us are (or have been) divorced, with one friend being on his third marriage.
 I listened intently to all the complications that have developed as a result of divorce.
 There’s the switching back and forth of children, trying to move closer to the ex-wife to be closer to the kids, etc. It was overwhelming to hear how difficult divorce is, and I wonder if they could have looked into the future, would they have tried harder to save the marriage.

 I met one woman who was the “friend” of one of Doug’s frat brothers who also is divorced.
-As we began talking, I found out that ironically her daughter attends the same school and plays on the same soccer team as our daughters do.
+As we began talking, I found out that coincidentally, her daughter attends the same high school and plays on the same soccer team as our daughters do.

 We had a lot in common and talked for quite a long time.
 She was telling me about how difficult it is being divorced and sharing custody of her children.
 She said there isn’t a minute that passes when there isn’t some complication or disturbance as a result of her divorce.